Tichitt tradition: Tichitt cultural tradition

 As areas where the Tichitt cultural tradition were present, Dhar Tichitt and Dhar Walata were occupied more frequently than Dhar Néma.
 The eastern and central areas of Dhar Walata and Dhar Tichitt, which were primarily peopled between 2200/2000 BCE and 1200/1000 BCE and contained some areas (e.g., Akreijit, Chebka, Khimiya) with boundary walls, served as the primary areas of settlement (e.g., small villages, hamlets, seasonal camps) for the Dhars of Mauritania.
 The fundamental unit of the Mauritanian Dhars (e.g., Dhar Néma, Dhar Walata, Dhar Tichitt) was the extended family or polygamous family.
 Based on the presence of an abundant amount of enclosed areas that may have been used to pen cattle and hundreds of tumuli, intergenerational ownership of property, via cattle wealth, may have been part of the Tichitt culture.
 Planned, level streets spanned several hundred kilometers among the 400 drystone-constructed villages, hamlets, and towns.
 Primary entry points of residences with access ramps (e.g., fortified, non-fortified) and watchtowers were also present.
 Households used various tools (e.g., arrowheads, axes, borers, grindstones, grooved stones, needles, pendants).
 At Dhar Walata and Dhar Tichitt, stone pillars, stone slabs, and stone blocks, which approximate to several hundred in total, are frequently arranged and aligned in three rows of three; these erected stones may have served as stilts for granaries.
 There were also gardens and fields located within a walled enclosure ranging between nine and fourteen hectares.
 At Dhar Nema, there are also stilted granaries, pottery, and tools used for milling.
 At Dhar Walata and Dhar Tichitt, copper was also used.
+Tichitt culture may have also made cultural contributions (e.g., architecture, ceramics) to Garamantian culture, which was then subsequently reconstrued and innovated by Garamantes as these contributions were incorporated into Garamantian culture.